 HRNZ has no real option, racing is first and foremost a business, one which thousands depend on to pay their bills.
 They can't halt that for what is, so far, eight people directly employed inside that machine.

-At tomorrow night's Cambridge meeting there will be plenty of horses but one giant elephant, one topic of discussion that dominates.
+At tonight's Cambridge meeting there will be plenty of horses but one giant elephant, one topic of discussion that dominates.

 The absence of huge stars will leave a hole impossible to ignore.

 Harness racing has weathered scandals before, first the milkshaking epidemic of the early 1990s and then the Blue Magic scandal of 2005 that, in part, led to two people inside the industry taking their lives.

 Harness racing survived, as have most codes of racing worldwide when betting scandals go public.

 Over the last year the Victorian thoroughbred industry was rocked by a high-profile drug story involving one of its biggest racing operations.